Immigration to Uruguay: European migration era (1890–1960)

 In the 1940s and 1950s, European immigration to Uruguay remained significant, driven by the economic and social prosperity the country experienced during the New Batllism era—a period in which Uruguay was known as the 'Switzerland of the Americas' due to its political stability, high level of development, high quality of life, social welfare state and democratic governance.
 Italians and Spaniards continued to be the largest groups, with 37,043 Spaniards settling in Uruguay between 1946 and 1958.

 European migration decline (1960–2010)

 In the 1960s, as Europe underwent reconstruction and significant improvements following World War II, the flow of European immigrants to Uruguay began to decline.
-The nations that had previously been the primary sources of migrants to Uruguay started experiencing notable enhancements in living conditions.
-For instance, Italy witnessed its economic miracle during the late 1950s and early 1960s, which contributed to a reduction in emigration rates.
+The countries that had previously been the primary sources of migration to Uruguay began experiencing significant improvements in living conditions.
+In Italy, the economic miracle of the late 1950s and early 1960s contributed to a decline in emigration rates.
 Simultaneously, Uruguay entered a period of turmoil marked by economic crisis and social unrest, further intensified by the actions of the far-left urban guerrilla group, Tupamaros (MLN–T).
 This organization engaged in acts of left-wing terrorism, including kidnappings, bombings, assassinations, bank robberies, and the theft of weapons.